baconpaul/six-sines/doc/design.md

 - Each node gets an envelope an LFO and a pan - do stereo here not in the output node

 MIDI mappings what to do
-- velocity to amplitude everywhere of course
+- velocity to amplitude in main
 - Note expressions?
+- Other MIDI?

 Other ToDos
 - Envelope Rate Linear to 2x provider
+- General UI

 Installer